mark-thomas/vestaboard-api/README.md

 );
 ```

-The only other change I needed was to note that the subscription response on the
+The only other change I noticed was that the subscription response on the
 v1 API had a property of `_id` vs. the new structure of `id` so that needed to
 change.
 Otherwise I didn't see anything that would really mess you up.

-The R/W api and the local api are all new so no migration.
+The R/W api and the local api are all new to the package so not so much of a
+migration, but if you are converting to the r/w

 Oh, and I changed the character codes to match the latest Vestaboard system with
 support for `filled` etc. for white/black colorways.